 Training gives us a chance to mix our teams up a bit and get their fuzzy brains working.
 It's important for teaching discipline and control.
 After all, speed is nothing if you're not in control of your team.
 Training means you come across lots of potential distractions which good lead dogs will barely even notice, enabling you to pass people walking dogs on the trail without a second glance.
 It makes the whole experience safer and more enjoyable for everyone.

 Mystic Charoite dogs are a force to be reckoned with on the race trail with countless wins and top three places over the years.
 We compete with all the main UK race organisations.
-Since 2010, our teams have won 11 medals (including five golds) in the British Siberian Husky Racing Association annual championship series.
-They have been first or second in different classes at the biggest sled dog event in the UK (the Siberian Husky Club of GB Aviemore Race) 9 times.
+Since 2010, our teams have won 14 medals (including six golds) in the British Siberian Husky Racing Association annual championship series.
+They are the 2017/18 BSHRA 6 Dog Gold Medal and 4 Dog Silver Medal holders.
+They have been first or second in different classes at the biggest sled dog event in the UK (the Siberian Husky Club of GB Aviemore Race) 11 times - this year seeing 10 year old Brew win 2 dog with his young grandson Kite.
 We also compete in open racing organisations where the dogs have put in some very competitive performances against non nordic racing dogs such as Scandinavian hounds and Alaskan huskies.
 The guys have helped Kev become Scottish national champion twice (in 6 and 3 dog) and British (British Sled Dog Sports Federation) national champion three times (twice in 6 dog and most recently in 8 dog).

 They certainly don't hang about!